Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 - Key messaging: Again, this is different than “early adopter” versus “laggard” messaging strategies, as language around “Keto” changes, packaging and marketing language also will need to evolve.
 Consumers (whatever their “lifecycle stage”) are likely to be confused by changes in dietary advice.

 - Buying channels: Only specialty retailers carried “Keto” products five years ago – now, nearly all of them do.
 Selling products in mass retail channels versus specialty retail channels all present different challenges.
-Generally, new channels open over the course of the adoption curve as larger retailers see the opportunity, but with “long tail” channels such as Amazon, large retail can begin selling products very early in their adoption process.
+Generally, new channels open throughout the adoption curve as larger retailers see the opportunity, but with “long tail” channels such as Amazon, large retailers can begin selling products very early in their adoption process.

 - Pricing models: Subscription models are a parallel innovation that has changed the way supplements and diet products are sold.
 Staying true to any diet (Keto included) is easier with consistent availability and delivery of food options.
-A subscription for snack bars can help our entrepreneur prevent people from “abandoning” the behavior.
+A subscription to snack bars can help our entrepreneurs prevent people from “abandoning” the behavior.

 Stop equating innovation with a single technology.
 Start accepting that multiple behaviors compete to solve the same underlying need.

-To this point, even though we’ve used different words (behavior in place of innovation and adoption in place of diffusion), we’re still making the assumption that people adopt one behavior to satisfy one need.
+To this point, even though we’ve used different words (behavior in place of innovation and adoption in place of diffusion), we’re still assuming that people adopt one behavior to satisfy one need.